pivotal/docs-tas-adapter/upgrading.md

 Where `TAS_ADAPTER_VERSION` is the target revision of Application Service Adapter you are migrating to.

-> **Note** Ensure you run the following command in the directory where the `tas-adapter-values.yml` file resides.

 ## <a id="verify"></a> Verify the upgrade

+> **Important** Run the following command in the directory where the `tas-adapter-values.yml` file resides.

-Verify the versions of packages after the upgrade by running:
+To verify the versions of packages after the upgrade, run:

 ```bash
 tanzu package installed list --namespace tap-install